jowen388/Optical-Trapping-Code/README.md

 ### Prerequisites

-A ADC-DAC Pi Zero sub board is requried, and the software must be installed.
+If not already, the ADC-DAC Pi Zero software must be installed.
 Instructions from https://github.com/abelectronicsuk/ABElectronics_Python_Libraries/blob/master/ADCDACPi/README.md
 To download to your Raspberry Pi type in terminal:
 ```
 git clone https://github.com/abelectronicsuk/ABElectronics_Python_Libraries.git